ephes/django_async/article_sorted.md

 didn't add up but are blocking different threads concurrently.
 Therefore the `httpx.get` calls only have to wait for about one second each.

-If the backend you are sending requests asynchronously to doesn't support answering those requests concurrently, you still have to wait.
-We can resolve this by allowing uvicorn to start more workers, but losing the ability to reload our code automatically on change.
+If the backend you are sending requests to doesn't support answering those requests concurrently, you still have to wait.
+We can resolve this by allowing uvicorn to start more worker processes.
+But this would not guarantee that each new request gets to run on a fresh worker.
+Maybe it's dispatched to a worker which is already blocked by another request.
+So even if you have ten workers, your aggregated response time will probably be larger than one second.

 ```shell
 uvicorn --workers 10 mysite.asgi:application
 ```

-That said, uvicorn is a async capable server, why don't take advantage of this by turning our sync api view into an async api view.
-You have to move the `import asyncio` line to the top of the file, if you haven't done this already:
+But uvicorn is a async capable server, why don't we take advantage of this by turning our sync api view into an async api view?
+You also have to move the `import asyncio` line to the top of the file, if you haven't done this already:
 ```python
 async def api(request):